Updated 4 July

 MFRS has confirmed that if the waking watch ends without the repairs being carried out, it will have no option but to declare the buildings unsafe and issue a prohibition notice, which will require all residents to move out immediately.

-For that reason, Knowsley Council has agreed to temporarily take over responsibility for the provision of the waking watch for a short period of time.
-This can only be continued for a matter of weeks rather than months, due to the costs involved.
-This has been done for the sole purpose of avoiding the need for an emergency evacuation of the building and to give residents more time to plan what they may do in the event that a prohibition notice is served.
+For that reason, Knowsley Council agreed to temporarily take over responsibility for the provision of the waking watch for a short period of time in order to avoid the need for an emergency evacuation of the building and to give you more time to plan what to do in the event that a prohibition notice is served.

-On this page we are setting out some of the commonly asked questions and the information that we have to help answer these.
 As these buildings are privately owned, and not owned or managed by Knowsley Council, we are not able to answer everything that you will want and need to know.
+However, we are sharing all the information that we have in order to support you as best we can.

 Beech Rise and Willow Rise FAQs